learnrelay/learnrelay/content/queries/containers-fragments.md

 ```

 Here we are building a fragment on top of the `viewer` object defined in `ViewerQueries`.
 We also inserted `ViewerQueries` to all the subviews in `index.js`.
 Later, when we talk about routing in Relay, we will see the exact meaning of this.

-## Step 2: Prepare the ListPage for further action
+## Step 02: Prepare the ListPage for further action

 In this step, we are adding the `ViewerQueries` to `index.js`.
-We are also preparing the `ListPage` component for later queries by already wrapping it with a Relay container now and building the fragment on top of the `viewer` objet as we seen above.
+We are also preparing the `ListPage` component for later queries by wrapping it with a Relay container now and building the fragment on top of the `viewer` object as we have seen above.

 To give you a headstart, we already defined `ViewerQueries` in `index.js` and exposed it to `ListPage`.
 For now, just modify `ListPage`, so that it queries the `id` field of the `viewer` object.

-> Remember: if you are stuck at any time, sneak a peek at `step-2-solutions` to get a hint or check the previous sections.
+> Remember: if you are stuck at any time, sneak a peek at `step-02-solutions` to get a hint or check the previous sections.